-- Remove the loaves from the oven and cool on the baking sheet for twenty minutes.
-Don’t remove them from the sheet for fifteen minutes– they are very tender.
+- Remove the loaves from the oven and cool on the baking sheet for ten minutes.
+Don’t remove them from the sheet for at least ten to fifteen minutes– they are very tender.

 - Gently move your cooled loaves to a cutting board/surface.
 Using your fingertips, sprinkle the tops of the loaves with a few lite splatterings of water to moisten.
 (This will help keep the tops of the loaves from cracking when slicing these into cookies.)

 - Using a sharp serrated knife slice each loaf into about 10-12 even slices.
 (You could also slice these into (fewer) longer biscotti by slicing in the along the long edge.)

 - Add a cooling rack(s) to the cookie sheets and carefully place the cookies on the racks.
 You may want to use a spatula to support the tender cookies from the bottom.

 - Bake at 210° for twenty-five minutes.
 Check them midway to make sure they aren't browning too much.
 If so, reduce to 200°